 - mutual respect and tolerance of those with different faiths and beliefs

-Full details of our approach can be found in our PSHE Policy
+Full details of our approach can be found in our new PSHE policy

 Prevent is the national strategy to combat radicalisation and extremist views in all their forms.
 Our aim as a school is to ensure that respect, tolerance and understanding are fundamental aspects of teaching and learning.